I am Principal Scientist at the internet radio Pandora, in Oakland, CA, where I do applied research on personalized music recommendation.

-My main research and teaching activities are in Sound and Music Computing, with a special interest in computational models of rhythm perception, Music Information Retrieval, and music pattern recognition.
-(See also the research agenda of my research group.)
+My main research (and previously teaching) activities are in Music Information Retrieval, with a special interest in computational models of rhythm perception, and music pattern recognition.

-I have published over 90 papers in peer-reviewed international journals and conferences (h-index: 23), I published a book on computational rhythm description and gave the ﬁrst tutorial on the topic at the International Conference on Music Information Retrieval in 2006.
-I participated to the writing of the EU-funded Roadmap for Sound and Music Computing, published in 2007, and the writing of the EU-funded Roadmap on Music Information Research, published in 2013.
+I have published over 90 papers in peer-reviewed international journals and conferences (h-index: 23), and published a book on computational rhythm description.
+I also participated to the writing of two research roadmaps, one on Sound and Music Computing in 2007, and one on Music Information Research, published in 2013.

-I was general chair of the Sound and Music Computing Conference 2009, general chair of the ISMIR conference 2012, both organised in Porto, and program chair of the ISMIR conference 2013.
-I am a member of the Steering Committee of the Sound and Music Computing Conference Since 2014, I am President-elect of the International Society for Music Information Retrieval.
+I was general chair of the Sound and Music Computing Conference 2009, general chair of the ISMIR conference 2012, and program chair of the ISMIR conference 2013.
+Since 2014, I am President-elect of the International Society for Music Information Retrieval.